-After more than 5 years closed for renovation works, the much awaited Musée de l’Homme (the Mankind Museum) came back to the Parisian museums scene in style.
-Unfortunately there are few opportunities to visit this museum for free so I had to wait for the last Journées du Patrimoine week end (end of September) to take my chance.
+After more than 5 years closed for renovation works, the much awaited Musée de l’Homme (the Mankind Museum) came back to the Parisian museums’ scene in style.
+Unfortunately, there are few opportunities to visit this museum for free so I had to wait for the last Journées du Patrimoine weekend (end of September) to take our chance.

 Inaugurated in 1938 the Musée de l’Homme focuses on the evolution of humans.
 It is not only about the anthropological point of view, there is also the social and cultural approach.
 This description may sound a little bit serious (or boring) but actually this is a great museum to visit with kids thanks to a winning combination of different experiences (contemplating, touching, listening, smelling . . .) where all the senses are engaged.

 The Musée de l’Homme has three main sections: WHO ARE WE?, WHERE DO WE COME FROM? and WHERE DE WE HEAD?

 The first part of the museum focuses on the exploration of our identity-based in different criteria.
 Are we flesh and blood beings?
 Beings of thought?
 Social beings?

 The second part of the museum invites the visitor to learn how the human species and their traits have come down through the ages through a path that was not linear as we all once thought.